samwelmagaiwa/backend/DEPLOYMENT_UBUNTU_INTERNAL.md

 ```

 ## 7) Frontend (Vue) setup
-Build the Vue app and serve it with Nginx.
+Build the Vue app and serve it with Apache.

 ### 7.1 Install dependencies and build
 ```bash